MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 2. On the **Posted Phys.
 Invt.
 Orders** page, select the posted inventory order that you want to view, and then choose the **View** action.
 3. To view a list of related physical inventory recordings, choose the **Recordings** action.

-## Handling Item Tracking when Counting Inventory
+## <a name="handling-item-tracking-when-counting-inventory" />Handling Item Tracking when Counting Inventory

 Item tracking pertains to the serial or lot numbers that are assigned to items.
 When counting an item that is stored in inventory as, for example, 10 different lot numbers, the employee must be able to record which and how many units of each lot number are on inventory.
 For more information about item tracking functionality, see [Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).

 The **Use Item Tracking** check box on physical inventory order lines is automatically selected if an item tracking code is set up for the item, but you can also select or deselect it manually.

-### Example - Prepare a Physical Inventory Recording for an Item-Tracked Item
+### <a name="example---prepare-a-physical-inventory-recording-for-an-item-tracked-item" />Example - Prepare a Physical Inventory Recording for an Item-Tracked Item

 Consider a physical inventory for Item A, which is stored in inventory as ten different serial numbers.
 1. On the recording line for the item, select the **Use Item Tracking** check box.